 Secondly, although many women can orgasm when that area is stimulated, others don’t find it so special.
 S

 In 2012, researchers in the U.S. reviewed nearly 100 studies spanning 60 years, and concluded that the G-Spot probably doesn’t exist.

 But could it be a hidden part of the clitoris?

-However, researchers in Frances have a different theory.
-Based on ultrasounds of women during finger penetration, they discovered that stimulating the G-Spot could in fact be stimulating an internal part of the clitoris (which definitely exists).
-They reported that:
+However, researchers in France a different theory.
+Based on ultrasounds of women during finger penetration, they discovered that stimulating the G-Spot might actually be reaching an internal part of the clitoris (which definitely exists).
+They reported:

 We suggest that the special sensitivity of the lower anterior vaginal wall could be explained by pressure and movement of clitoris’ root during a vaginal penetration and subsequent perineal contraction.
 The G-spot could be explained by the richly innervated clitoris.

 And the lead author of the U.S. review, Dr. Amichai Kilchevsky, was also quoted by the Huffington post as saying in response to women who claim they do have a G-Spot: